Thoughts on the software industry

 Get in Zoomer, We're Saving React

 That's a pretty inexperienced take, out of context.
 People should absolutely learn from elders, even if they feel the elders are wrong.
 Which is pretty much, every young person who has ever existed.
 There are often nuggets of wisdom buried inside resistance to change.
-I often wonder how much further along we'd be as a society if we didn't spend the first couple decades thinking we know everything.
-Myself included.

 2022-09-24T11:58:36.557289Z